mikke89/RmlUiDoc/pages/cpp_manual/main_loop.md

 ```

+If you are using the built-in backends directly, a good reference is the [`load_document` sample](https://github.com/mikke89/RmlUi/blob/master/Samples/basic/load_document/src/main.cpp).

 In a real application, you typically want to separate the render and update loops.
-Regardless, you may consider updating the RmlUi context at the rendering updates, as this provides the lowest input lag which is important to make the user interface feel good.
+Regardless, you may consider updating the RmlUi context at the rendering updates as this provides the lowest input latency, which is important to make the user interface feel good.

 The shown update loop will run as fast as possible.
 However, it might be desirable to reduce CPU usage and power consumption when the application is idle.
 This is possible using [on-demand rendering, or power saving mode](contexts.html#on-demand-rendering).